inner-outer-space/de-zoomcamp-2024/2-workflow-orchestration/readme.md

 ## DEPLOYING TO GCP
 Configuring the Mage Terraform

 First download the Mage Terraform templates from GIT.
-You'll find Terraform templates for each cloud provider in this folder.
+You'll find Terraform templates for each cloud provider in this folder. <br>
 `git clone https://github.com/mage-ai/mage-ai-terraform-templates.git`

 In the GCP folder you'll find the resources you need to terraform a mage container to GCP.